 \subsection{Approximate Finite State Space Model}

 In this subsection, we apply the quantization introduced in \cite[Section 3]{SaYuLi15c} and together with the following subsection lead to a finite POMDP model.
 For simplicity, we assume a finite action space $\mathbb{U}$, noting general compact action spaces can be similarly approximated under weak Feller regularity (see \cite[Chapter 3]{SaLiYuSpringer}).
-Discounted and average cost near-optimality of quantized states were established in \cite{KSYContQLearning,SaLiYuSpringer}.
-Building on these results, one can design near-optimal control policies for POMDPs via quantization of the belief-MDP state space $\mathcal{P}(\mathbb{X})$.
-In this section, we construct a simpler approach by directly quantizing the hidden state space $\mathbb{X}$ and show that this still yields near-optimal control performance.
-Under this construction, the resulting belief state space $\mathcal{P}(\mathbb{X})$ becomes finite-dimensional, making the computation of policies more tractable in practice.
+We note that discounted and average cost near-optimality of quantized states were established in \cite{KSYContQLearning,SaLiYuSpringer}.

 Let $\mathbb{X}$ be a compact metric space.
 The quantization scheme considered partitions the state space $\mathbb{X}$ into disjoint Borel sets $\{B_i\}_{i=1}^n$ such that $\bigcup_i B_i = \mathbb{X}$.
 A finite set of representative states is then defined as